Scattering and absorption of a scalar field impinging on a charged black hole in the Einstein-Maxwell-dilaton theory: Superradiant scattering

 which can be translated in the following inequality,

-However, we can improve the latter lower bound (\ref{eq:eQ}) provided the following condition $r_{\rm{max}}<r_{\rm{m}}$ holds.
+However, we can improve the latter lower bound (\ref{eq:eQ}) by using the following second condition $r_{\rm{max}}<r_{\rm{m}}$.
 Indeed, we may employ the former inequality to change the constraints on $r_{\rm{max}}$ by one inequality which involves $r_{\rm{m}}$,

 Replacing (\ref{sc2}) in (\ref{eq:eQ}), we arrive at an inequality in terms of $eq$ and the position where the reflecting mirror is located, $r_{\rm{m}}$,